Time Encoding Quantization of Bandlimited and Finite-Rate-of-Innovation Signals: IF-TEM for FRI signals

 where $\Bar{x}(t)$ is the reconstructed signal.

-In Fig. \ref{fig:yyrec}, a comparison between the expected MSE of the recovered signals from the IF-TEM sampler (in red) and the classical sampler (in blue) is shown.
+In Fig. \ref{fig:yyrec}, a comparison between the MSE of the recovered signals from the IF-TEM sampler (in red) and the classical sampler (in blue) is shown.
 In the IF-TEM, the difference between the time instances is quantized, whereas, in the conventional method, the amplitudes are quantized.
 For each data point, the same number of samples and bits are used.
 First, as shown in Fig. \ref{fig:yyrec}, using the IF-TEM sampler results in MSE reduction of at least 5dB less using up to 8 bits, compared to the classical sampler.
 When the number of bits is greater than 8, almost perfect recovery is achieved in both methods.
 Second, when increasing the number of pulses $L$, or raising the rate of innovation, the MSE is further decreased.
 As increasing the number of pulses for FRI signals is similar to increasing the input signal frequency for BL signals, the same behaviour holds for BL signals.
+Deriving error bounds for signal recovery by quantizing IF-TEM samples for FRI signals, as compared to classical uniform samplers in terms of MSE, is beyond the scope of this paper.